Let's First Talk About Your Move to Australia

-Even with the terrible domain name, after several years of blogging, I started to get emails from people from all over the world asking me questions specifically about moving to Sydney.
+Even with the terrible domain name, after a few months of blogging, I started to get emails from people from all over the world asking me questions, very specific about their move to Australia.

 What was even better was that sometimes, I knew the answer.
-Even if I didn’t, I usually know where to look for the answer or I knew another expat who had a similar experience and they knew the answer.
+Even if I didn't, I usually know where to look for the answer or I knew someone who had a similar experience and they knew the answer.

-Instead of a blog, make it a guide.
+Instead of a blog, make it a guide for moving to Australia.

 Instead of writing for a blog, I started turning those emails, full of questions and my answers, into posts.

-I also started contacting professionals to help out with things like taxes, as I am definitely not an expert when it comes to taxes for expats.
-Trust me, it’s something you do not want to mess with especially if you’re from the US.
-Taxes for US expats have gotten very complicated recently.
+I also started contacting professionals to help out with things like taxes, as I am definitely not an expert when it comes to taxes for expats living in Australia.
+Trust me, it's something you don't want to mess up especially if you're from the USA.
+Taxes for US expats can be very complicated.
 Please, do some research before filing yours.

-Slowly, Emerald City to Oz began to morph into a more definitive guide for expats moving to Sydney.
+Emerald City to Oz became a more definitive guide about moving to Australia.

-It was time to stop talking about the difference between American pizza and pizza in Australia, and start talking about real issues that expats, moving to Australia, wanted to know about.
+It was time to stop writing about the difference between American pizza and pizza in Australia, and start writing about real issues that people moving to Australia wanted to know about.
 There will always be time to discuss pizza later.

 (I know, I can't believe no one had that domain either!)

-Since then, SMG has grown by leaps and bounds.
+Since then, Sydney Moving Guide has grown by leaps and bounds.
 Mostly because of you.
-So thank you for sharing SMG with your friends and family.
-It’s been a huge help.
+So thank you for sharing it with your friends and family.
+It's been a huge help.